ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/volume-secret-configmap.md

 # Kubernetes Objects - Volume, Secret, ConfigMap

+## Overview

+Kubernetes provides comprehensive storage solutions for managing data persistence, sensitive information, and configuration management.
+This document covers the essential components for data management within Kubernetes clusters.

-## Volume
+## Volume Management

+### Purpose

-* Container files are ephemeral and exist only while the container is running.
+Container files are ephemeral and exist only while the container is running.
 When containers are deleted, these files are also removed.
 Each time a new container is created, container-specific files are recreated from scratch.
 (This represents the **stateless concept**)

-* In certain scenarios, these files need to persist beyond container lifecycle.
+In certain scenarios, these files need to persist beyond container lifecycle.
 This is where **Ephemeral (Temporary) Volume concepts** become relevant.
 (This represents the **stateful concept**) For example, to prevent data loss in database containers, **volume structures** should be implemented.

-* Ephemeral Volumes can be mounted to all containers within the same Pod simultaneously.
-* Another purpose is to create shared storage areas that multiple containers in the same Pod can utilize collaboratively.
+Ephemeral Volumes can be mounted to all containers within the same Pod simultaneously.
+Another purpose is to create shared storage areas that multiple containers in the same Pod can utilize collaboratively.

 > **Important Note:** In Ephemeral Volumes, if the Pod is deleted, all data is lost.
-However, if only the container is deleted and recreated, data persists as long as the Pod remains intact.
+However, if only the container is
+> deleted and recreated, data persists as long as the Pod remains intact.

+### Volume Types

 There are two types of Ephemeral Volumes:

-### emptyDir Volume
+#### emptyDir Volume

 ![](../images/kubernetes_emptydir.png)